Bricktech2000/Poll-Participation-Estimator/README.md

 # Poll Participation Estimator

-A program that estimates the number of people participating on a poll based on the percentages changing over time.
+A program that estimates the number of people participating on a poll based on the percentages changing over time

 ## Usage